-We suggest getting started with our LeadYoung Toolkit.
+1. We suggest getting started with our LeadYoung Storytelling Toolkits.

-You can subscribe to the LeadYoung Stories Series (newsletter).
+2. You can subscribe to the LeadYoung Stories Series (newsletter)

-You can also look at our LeadYoung story collection to get inspired about the types of problems that young people have already started working to solve.
+3. Read and share stories from our LeadYoung story collection.
+Get others inspired about the types of problems that young people have already started working to solve.
 You might even want to get involved with one of their projects!

 What if I’m too old to lead young?